The Police Made Me Do It

 - The officer told, explicitly or implicitly, defendant to drive; and

-- Defendant did not plan on driving prior to the instruction to do so.
+- The defendant did not plan on driving prior to the instruction to do so.

 Is the Existence of Entrapment a Question of Fact or Law?